 Neck & Shoulder

-Distributing your weight properly, moving slowly, using your breath, not overextending, and technique are extremely important in preventing yoga injuries, especially when it comes to protecting your neck and shoulders.
+Distributing your weight properly, moving slowly, using your breath, not overextending, and proper techniques are extremely important in preventing yoga injuries, especially when it comes to protecting your neck and shoulders.

-Spine injuries in particular are of concern with headstands and shoulderstands.
+Spine injuries in particular are of concern with headstands and shoulder stands.
 These are advanced poses that you should work up to and have significant core strength and guidance to accomplish safely.
-A good rule of thumb with headstands and shoulderstands is to build the position slowly from the ground up, using abdominal strength, never placing excess weight on your head/neck, distributing your weight equidistantly and pausing incrementally to ensure your proper alignment.
+A good rule of thumb with headstands and shoulder stands is to build the position slowly from the ground up, using abdominal strength, never placing excess weight on your head/neck, distributing your weight equal distance and pausing incrementally to ensure your proper alignment.
 These inversion poses are dangerous for beginners because you create a vulnerable environment for your head and neck.
-Do not attempt these advance poses without working with a certified instructor who can determine if you are ready to attempt them.
+Do not attempt these advanced poses without working with a certified instructor who can determine if you are ready to attempt them.